A Brief History of Pattern

 In this digital age, we will need, if not crave, ever more tactile stimulation offline to stay sane!
-Thankfully, because I fervently believe that our physical environments can have a fundamental impact on our sense of wellbeing, there is a huge opportunity for the home here — particularly via wallpaper and fabric.
+Thankfully, with the new SS19 wallpapers, which are big on texture, there is a huge opportunity for the home.

-Although this has ever been thus, today, when our days are increasingly spent umbilically-connected to the super-smooth screens of our phones, tablets or laptops, and the no-doubt related increase in social isolation felt IRL by both young and old, the need to connect via touch has never been more important.
+And today, our days are increasingly spent umbilically-connected to the super-smooth screens of our phones, tablets or laptops.
+Add to this the related increase in social isolation felt IRL by both young and old.
+And the need to connect via touch has never been more important.

-And the design world is already responding.
-At a Chelsea Harbour Design Centre preview of new wallpapers and fabrics to be launched next Spring, there were a wealth of prints and patterns rich with touchy-feely texture on show.
+Happily the design world is already responding.
+At a Chelsea Harbour Design Centre preview of the new SS19 wallpapers and fabrics, there were a wealth of prints and patterns rich with touchy-feely texture on show.
 I’ve already posted the top nineteen fabrics that I felt best responded to this theme but when I went through my edit of wallpapers, it felt right to refine it down to just five.
-And they were all in notably subdued colour ways, which I feel ties in very nicely to my previously predicted Posh Povera Trend.
+And they were all in notably subdued colour ways too.
+Something which ties in very nicely to my previously predicted Posh Povera Trend.

-So here they are, the fast track to walls that will simply be too temptingly textural not to reach out and stroke them.
-Besides, I think walls are so often forgotten in the texture stakes, despite potentially being one of the largest canvases for play in the home.
-So, I entreat you now to paper them with extra-added aplomb, in fact, paper as if your health and happiness depended on it!
+So here they are, the fast track to walls that will be too temptingly textural not to reach out and stroke them.
+Besides, walls are so often forgotten in the texture stakes despite being one of the largest canvases for play in the home.
+So, I entreat you now to paper them with extra-added aplomb.
+In fact, paper as if your health and happiness depended on it!

 See my SS19 Fabric preview here.